Physical activity and Sports medicine with focus on prevention – Hagströmer research group

 Projects

-The CanMoRe project will evaluate if enhanced mobilisation after surgery using innovative digital methods at the hospital and a new model for physical rehabilitation in the primary care can lead to decreased frequency of readmission to hospital due to less postoperative complications in patients that have undergone major abdominal surgery due to cancer.
+The CanMoRe project evalutes if enhanced mobilisation after surgery using innovative digital methods at the hospital and a new model for physical rehabilitation in the primary care can lead to decreased frequency of readmission to hospital due to less postoperative complications in patients that have undergone major abdominal surgery due to cancer.
+The study shows positive results on daily physical activity and improved health-related quality of life.
+An implementation project, financed by the Cancer foundation is ongoing.

 The ABC study (Attitude, Behavior and Change)